Akshay5623/devops_eng114/README.md

 NOW NEED TO AUTOMATE THIS

 `nohup node app.js > /dev/null 2>&1 &`
-this is a command for node app
+this is a command for node app maybe instead of npm start

 # What is cloud computing?
 - Cloud computing is the delivery of computing services including servers, storage, databases, networking, software, analytics and intelligence over the Internet (the cloud) to offer faster innovation, flexible resources and economies of scale.